 Website Usability Principles

 To have good website usability, you need to design your website user-centered.
-It means to understand user intents and structure your page.
+It means to understand user intent and structure your page accordingly.

 Let’s dive right into what principles improve usability.

 The following are the eight most important factors.

 Website accessibility means how equal it is for users to consume your web contents.
 These ‘users’ include people with disabilities.
 It helps to deliver messages in any environment.